TelegramBots/book/src/4/passport/files-docs.md

 [![method Should_decrypt_document_data](https://img.shields.io/badge/Test_Method-decrypt_Document_Data-green.svg?style=flat-square)](https://github.com/TelegramBots/Telegram.Bot.Extensions.Passport/blob/master/test/IntegrationTests/Single%20Scope%20Requests/Driver%20License%20Tests.cs)

-In our test case, there is only 1 item in the `message.passport_data.data` array and that's the encrypted element for the driver's license scope.
+In our test case, there is only 1 item in the `message.PassportData.Data` array and that's the encrypted element for the driver's license scope.
 We can get information such as document number and expiry date for the license from that element: